Hometown - YA Fiction - Work in Progress

 accident, either, but the refs missed it.

-his ass.
-A few guys started with the shoving but nothing that hadn’t happened
+shoved him onto his ass.
+A few guys started with the pushing but nothing that

 That’s when our side lost their